eortiz14/Project-4-Capstone/README.md

 ## 2.Project Motivation

-This project is a requirement of the Udacity Data Science Nanodegree.
+This project is  requirement of the Udacity Data Science Nanodegree.
 The main idea of the project is to create a disaster response pipeline using supervised machine learning model that helps categorize different messages recived during natural disasters.
 The process consist taking two csv files that have real messages during a natural disasters, merge them and clean the data for export it to a sql database.
 With the final database we have to build a NLP pipeline for classificate the messages in 36 categories.
 The last step is build a flask app that have data vizualization and the classification model.

 ## 3. Instructions